Creating Image Transfer 'Tube Beads' Using

 6. Place the clay with the tape back into the freezer for 10 minutes, to firm up the clay again.
 Remove form freezer.
 Holding the clay piece with one hand, slowly peel away the TAPE FROM THE CLAY with your other hand, NOT the 'clay form the tape' which can bend or distort it.

 8. Optional: Add a hole or loop to the clay IF needed at this point.
 I did not as I will glue on a bail when it is finished (see project above).

-**TECHNIQUE UPDATE: Lately I've been experimenting a little more...and I am just using the acrylic square (no packing tape) to press the raw clay FIRMLY into the baked clay mold.
+*TECHNIQUE UPDATE: Lately I've been experimenting a little more...and I am just using the acrylic square (no packing tape) to press the raw clay FIRMLY into the baked clay mold.
 Then, flip the acrylic over and lift the mold a little all around the edges...then PEEL the clay MOLD from the raw clay.
 The raw clay has been sticking fine to the acrylic.
-I then CAREFULLY cut around the shape cutting extra clay off the edges with an Ex-Acto knife.
-Try not to pres to hard as you will cut into the acrylic (ask me how I know?).
-The tiny scratches don't hurt as they are always on the back of your piece but I try not to cut into it.**
+I then CAREFULLY cut around the shape cutting extra clay off the edges with an Ex-Acto knife held at a 90o angle.
+Try not to press to hard as you will cut into the acrylic (ask me how I know?).
+The tiny scratches/cuts don't hurt as I try to always use the same side of the sheet but try not to cut into it.

 Mixed Media Textued Frame with Silver Leaf and Alcohol Ink

 Faux Ceramic Pendant